photo credit: Melanie de Ruyter

 selected solo exhibitions

-2022 New Works, Flinders Lane Gallery, Melbourne
+2022 As If Time Stood Still, Flinders Lane Gallery, Melbourne

 2021 Take Me To The River, Handmark Gallery, Tasmania